What is the Progressive Consumption Tax?

 The PCTA reduces income tax compliance costs.
 Most households would not have an income tax liability under the PCTA—although they would need to provide key pieces of information to the Internal Revenue Service (IRS) in order to obtain their rebates.
 Businesses would necessarily be subject to new PCT reporting requirements.
 However, these reporting requirements will likely be similar to what many businesses may already comply with on the state and local level.

 The PCT protects low- and middle-income families from an unfair tax burden.
-Through the family allowance and the rebate feature, the Progressive Consumption Tax Act aims to ensure that this new tax system is at least as progressive as the current income tax system.
+Through the family allowance and the rebate feature, the Progressive Consumption Tax Act is designed for this new tax system to be more progressive than the current income tax system.

-The Progressive Consumption Tax Act was originally introduced in the 113th Congress to provide an opening for discussion and a first opportunity to review legislative language for this type of comprehensive tax reform.
-Overall, the Act shows how a PCT can make our tax code fairer and more effective.
+The Progressive Consumption Tax Act was previously introduced in the 113th Congress and 114th Congress to provide an opening for discussion and an opportunity to review legislative language for this type of comprehensive tax reform.
+Overall, the PCTA shows how a progressive consumption tax can make our tax code fairer and more effective.

 Since the introduction of the Progressive Consumption Tax Act, many policymakers, including in Congress, have become increasingly interested in moving to a border-adjustable consumption tax base.
-With any type of major tax reform, input from stakeholders will be critical, especially as Congress moves to consider comprehensive tax reform in 2017.
+With any type of major tax reform, input from stakeholders will be critical, especially as Congress considers future tax reform measures.
 Open issues and specific questions where input is needed on the Act are detailed in our Additional Input document.
 Also, note that the Act still needs to be fully estimated by the Joint Committee on Taxation for budgetary and distributional effects.
 That analysis—along with any other revisions—may change the rates outlined above.